 Hybrids and selections from New Zealand began appearing in the trade here in the 1980s.
 Their availability led to a dramatic increase in the use of Phormiums in landscapes.
 By that time most gardeners and designers had realized just how enormous the previously available seedling strains of P. tenax could get.
 Most didn't have enough room for plants of that scale, and welcomed these newer, better behaved derivations.

 Customers should understand that all these selections have the potential to revert to vigorous standard green or bronze foliage, and with time most will if the wayward sprouts are not cut out with a shovel or pick.
 (Sad sight) You can also cut out unwanted foliage with a sharp serrated knife, which will go through it like soft butter.
 For larger renewal projects, do what friend and customer Jeff Rosendale does to big, green or bronze reverted monsters, and tie a rope around the top of the clump and tie it to your truck.
 Chain saw the entire mass off at the base then drive away.
 Many of the larger, greener varieties such as ‘Maori Queen,’ ‘Pink Stripe,’ 'Sundowner' and 'Allison Blackman' should probably be cut down every couple of years to force juvenile foliage - mature leaves lack almost all of the attractive color of young plants.

-'Allison Blackman' first crop leaf detail chocolate brown leaves with creamy yellow margins on juvenile growth, lighter brown with less dramatic edge coloration when mature.
-Probably to the typical 5-6' by 6-7' across. rev 9/2009
+'Alison Blackman' first crop leaf detail chocolate brown leaves with creamy yellow margins on juvenile growth, lighter brown with less dramatic edge coloration when mature.
+Probably to the typical 5-6' by 6-7' across.
+Note: just one "L" in her name. rev 1/2019

 ‘Amazing Red’ garden plant at Sierra Azul a fine textured reddish bronze, with a rather upright habit, to about 4'.
 Holds its color well with relatively little mature greening, especially with heat.
 Appears to be stable.
 A good performer in the Central Valley. rev 8/2006